msegzda/nordpool-baltics/README.md

 - **At 00:00 (midnight)**: If the 6PM run did not result in a *shift*, it will recalculate as normal using the pricing information of the new day.

 - **At 07:00 (7AM)**: If the 6PM run *shifted* the 5-hour period, a recalculation happens considering the remaining pricing information of the current day.

+## If You Own Solar Power Plant ##

+If you own solar power plant and it covers all of your household needs during specific daytime hours in month of June then configure the plugin accordingly.

+Using configured solar plant latitude an automatic calculation will be applied of best solar yield hours in the months of March-September (inclusive).
+During best solar yield hours Nordpool price is overridden to 0.

 ## Important Remark About Timezones ##